 Whether you want to start a career in education, you’re interested in breaking into the marketing industry, or you’re passionate about IT – you don’t always need extensive experience or qualifications to start a career in your preferred sector.

 And with many employers providing on-the-job training for new recruits, you’ll be able to learn a range of key skills to help you progress within the industry.

 Taking a course specific to your preferred industry will enable you to gain the necessary qualifications needed to get started in your career – without committing to three years at university.
-And, with the opportunity to study on a distance learning or part-time basis, you’ll have the freedom to get a job or spend time on working on other things.
+And, with the opportunity to study on a distance learning and/or part-time basis, you’ll have the freedom to get a job or spend time on working on other things.

 Charities and non-profit organisations hire thousands of volunteers every year – meaning the range of opportunities in this field is practically endless.